AITA for choosing to invite ex-wife over current wife to daughter's graduation party?

 Original Post

 I (52M) recently faced a dilemma regarding my daughter's graduation party.
-After being divorced from Linda (50F) for 5 years, we've managed to co-parent civilly for the sake of our kids.
+After being divorced from Linda (50F) for five years, we've managed to co-parent civilly for the sake of our kids.

-Linda and I share two children, who are both graduating this year.
+Linda and I share two children, both of whom are graduating this year.
 My daughter expressed her wish to have both her mom, Linda, and her stepmom, Nancy (46F), present at the graduation party.

 This request put me in a tough spot since Nancy has always felt uncomfortable around Linda due to their history.
 Nancy often feels like she's playing second fiddle whenever Linda is around, especially at events like birthdays or graduations.